 The cottage economy is very important to us as we make our wool pillows directly out of our home.
 We believe it is crucial to work with other cottage industries to create a localized system of products to ensure quality, support family businesses, and contribute to building healthy local communities.
-In essence, we believe the best way to create organic pillows is to work with our neighbors.
+In essence, we believe the best way to create natural pillows is to work with our neighbors.

 We only live a couple hours from sheep country so we contacted a friend in Montana who pointed us in the direction of an early 1900s wool mill still in operation.
 The mill buys local wool from freshly shorn sheep, cleans the wool with organic soap, and then runs it through the carding mill which orients all the fibers in the same direction.
-We buy these wool batts to use in our organic wool pillows directly from them and know exactly the quality we are getting.
+We buy these wool batts to use in our natural wool pillows directly from them and know exactly the quality we are getting.

 As with sourcing the wool locally, we sourced high quality organic cotton grown in Texas for use in our pillow covers.
 Sourcing from American farms reduces supply chains, supports small family farms, and assures us that we are getting the highest quality cotton available.
 The cotton is USDA certified organic and is also GOTS certified from start to finish, ensuring no adulteration ever occurs.

-As the world moves faster and faster, we built something that allows us to slow down and really focus on working with our hands to craft the best organic pillow.
+As the world moves faster and faster, we built something that allows us to slow down and really focus on working with our hands to craft the best natural pillow.
 The world needs less plastic, less chemical factories, and more organic fabrics, sheep, and quality goods.
 We started The Woolshire because we truly believe that we can make a difference one pillow at a time.